phelluy/DLAA_2025/README.md

 Once the training is finished (or at least once one checkpoint has been saved), you can open the notebook `check_training.ipynb`.

 This notebook creates a subfolder `plotdiag` where you can check the results of the training on the testing part of the dataset.

+BONUS: there is also a notebook `ts_dataset.ipynb` that you can download to your Google Drive to see how the dataset can be generated through OpenAI compatible API calls.